juansarnaude/paygoal-excercise/README.md

 ### Things to improve.
 - Project needs testing.
 - Maven version handling is messy.
-- Pagination in service.
+- Pagination requests.
-- Exceptions Mappers could be implemented in order to make excepction catching easier.
+- Exceptions Mappers could be implemented in order to make excepction catching simpler.
--
+- A frontend to interact easily with the api.